Welcome

 near Vancouver in March 2009.
 I borrowed a stripped-out Honda CRX and

-had a ball, though I come under the label "resistant learner" ---, and received a couple of
+had a ball, though I am frankly a rather obstinate student --- and received a couple of

 black-flag warnings for going a bit over my actual skill level.
 Here I